-- Greater Boons: Your effective number of completed sparks is 5 higher for purposes of all boons gained.
+- Multiversal Combinations: Select a second Multiversal Benefit of choice. - Greater Boons: Your effective number of completed sparks is 5 higher for purposes of all boons gained.
 Or, 10 higher for the purposes of two boons.
 You can select this more than once. - Company: Your number of companions, and boosted companions, is flatly doubled.
+This also doubles the number of companions you can bind with one use of a full spark.
 This cannot be combined with the "Alone" restriction.
 That can be selected more than once, doubling each time. - Followers: You may have a number of willing followers ten times your companion limit.
-These followers retain powers they inherently have, share the benefits of Immortal Self, and can bind one set of personal items, but do not gain new powers in new settings, except beyond those required to exist and operate normally.
+These followers retain powers they inherently have, share the benefits of Immortal Self, and can bind one set of personal items from their home setting, but do not gain new powers in new settings, except those required to exist and operate normally.
 This cannot be combined with the "Alone" restriction. - Spark Cannibalism: If you have a completed Spark you no longer need or want, you can convert its power to a different end.
 If you do so, you forever lose access to the setting, items and abilities (even after The End).
 If you have companions from that setting, they are immediately sent back to their world.
 The benefit is that the Spark now counts as 2 instead of 1 toward gaining Boons. - Acceleration: If you are using Style 1, a new setting can be twice the achievable power of one complete spark, rather than the sum of two (very roughly, it takes 2/3 as long to reach the same power level).
-If using Style 2, then the required settings of each tier is reduced to 2/3 (rounded up).
-This can be taken twice, in which case it becomes thrice the achievable power, and 1⁄2 as many, respectively. - Quick Start: Your starting settings can be up to Moderate power, per the chart under Style 2.
-If using Style 2, you can skip the 10 settings required at Low power.
+If using Style 2, then the required settings of each tier is reduced to 2/3 (rounded up); this is applied after choosing your base distribution of settings.
+This can be taken twice, in which case it becomes thrice the achievable power, and 1⁄2 as many settings, respectively. - Quick Start: Your starting settings can be up to Moderate power, per the chart under Style 2, regardless of what Style you use.
+If using Style 2, you can skip the 10 settings required at Low power. - Combo Master: Sparks in your constellations are always at 100% potency.
+This has no impact on when you are permitted to use a given constellation.